 Figure 33: SRD antenna pattern

-Figure 34 shows the CDFs of interference power received by the SRD and resulting SINR, assuming that the SRD AP is transmitting at 40 dBm e.i.r.p..
+Figure 34 shows the CDFs of interference power received by the SRD and resulting SINR assuming that the SRD AP is transmitting at 40 dBm e.i.r.p..
 The DN to CN duty cycle of 6% to 12% would further reduce interference.